St Andrew's with Castle Gate United Reformed Church: History

-Through its different branches, the Church has a long and distinguished history of Christian witness in the city and county.
+The Church has a long and distinguished history of Christian witness in the city and county through its different branches.
 The history of Castle Gate Congregational Church can be traced to the mid-seventeenth century and the period of the English Civil War.
 A dissenting community of Independents (Congregationalists) first set up a Church in Castle Gate in 1689, while the existing building was opened in 1864.
 The St Andrew's Presbyterian Church was constituted in 1866 and its present building was opened in 1870.

 Both Churches assisted in the foundation of daughter churches in the locality in the nineteenth and twentieth centuries.
 Castle Gate's included The Boulevard (Gregory Boulevard, 1823), Albion (Sneinton, 1856), Addison Street (1867), Queen's Walk (1874), Park Hill (Derby Road, 1880), Bloomsgrove (Norton Street, 1894), with missions at Thorneywood (1861) and Old Radford (1860-61).
 Most of these (The Boulevard being a distinguished exception) have now closed or have merged again with their mother churches.
 St Andrew's, in its turn, established the Hyson Green Mission (Noel Street) in 1885, where a new Church was opened in 1901, to survive until the close of WW2.
 In 1896, St Columba's was opened on the Mansfield Road, to re-unite with St Andrew's in 1946.
 The St Ann's Well Road Congregational Church, an independent foundation, united with Castle Gate Congregational Church in 1971, shortly before the majority of Congregational Churches in England and Wales united with the English Presbyterian Church to form the United Reformed Church.

+In October 2022 the church members voted in favour of offering same sex marriage, and shortly thereafter published statements online confirming their commitment to LGBTQ+ inclusion.